 Increasing the integrity of transportation infrastructure must be a key component in the state’s plan to make Georgia roads safer for all.
 The metro Atlanta region alone sees thousands of accidents every year, and many of these accidents end in serious injuries or deaths.
 State transportation authorities have lofty ambitions of reducing the number of people killed in accidents on our roads every year, but they must recognize that prioritizing the upgradation of transportation infrastructure will be a key element of those plans.
 Whether the state meets its goal of minimizing accident rates and reducing severe injuries to passengers and motorists during accidents will depend heavily on how the state decides to fund its transportation infrastructure requirements.

-If you or a loved one have been injured in a car accident in the Metro Atlanta region and across Georgia, talk to an Atlanta car accident attorney at the Katz Law firm, and determine your legal options for a claim.
+If you or a loved one have been injured in a car accident in the Metro Atlanta region and across Georgia, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine your legal options for a claim.
 You may be eligible for a claim that covers compensation for damages, including medical expenses, lost income, pain and suffering and other kinds of damages.
 Talk to a lawyer at our firm, and discuss the types of compensation that you may qualify for.